temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 #### Request Body

 General specification for the `POST` Request body contains payloads.
-By default, all field values in your payload are Base64 encoded, regardless of whether they are encrypted in your custom codec implementation.
+By default, all field values in your payload are Base64 encoded, regardless of whether they are encrypted by your custom codec implementation.

 The following example shows a sample `POST` Request body with Base64 encoding.